Serving the churches of Kendal and District

 are an important step in the Cumbrian development as an ecumenical county.
 CTiKD is deeply committed to this, and much involved although not the organizing body Mission Community.

 Jobs which are within one of the local churches may be advertised Job adverts.
 Currently there are no vacncies.

 There are local organisations connected with the local Christain community that can help you.
 Find out more by clicking on any of the following - homeless - foodbank - drop-in-centre - mental-health - carers for those experiencing mental distress .

-The latest CTiC newsletter is now up under newsletters.
-There are some exciting events, see the Newsletters
+The latest CTiC newsletter is exciting events, see the Newsletters

 Discover how the churches in this beautiful part of England are working together in a truly ecumenical way.
 We, as part of Churches Together in Cumbria are part of the county of Cumbria which is the first ecumenical county.

 CTiKD has an enormous float - lots of help needed - all details still to be arranged!
 Meeting soon

 CTiKD us having a presence to show that Christians are an active part of the community.

 Good Friday Walk of Witness started with a moving act of worship at Stricklandgate Methodist Church.
 About 80 people took part in the Walk of Witness following the wooden Cross and the CTiKD banner.
 The combined congregations of Kendal form a magnificent, unaccompanied, choir.
 Pause for thought as we sang "the sun refused to shine" as the sun shone down on us from a blue sky.

 Easter Day sunrise service was at Kendal Castle.